 The trouble with this subject has occurred during the white matter segmentation step.
 Check the surfaces in the T1 volume to find the spot that does not match the actual gray/white boundary.
 If you load the wm.mgz volume as the aux volume you will see a hole in this area.
 If you are looking in tksurfer you will see a hole or dimple in the inflated surface.
 You can use the "save point" "goto point" commands to find this spot in the volume.
-You may need to open other volumes in order to see or fix the problem.

 Click here for detailed instructions on how you can fix it.
-You can also compare this to the finished version, wm1_edits_after.
+You can also compare the original data to a corrected and rerun version, wm1\edits\after.